MicrosoftDocs/customer-insights/ci-docs/segment-quick.md

 # Create simple segments with quick segments

 Quick segments let you build simple segments with a single operator quickly for faster insights.

-> [!TIP]
-> Quick segments are only supported in environments for **individual customers**.
+Quick segments are only supported in environments for **individual customers**.

 ## Create a new segment with quick segments